 Collective Enfranchisement Valuation

-Collective enfranchisement gives leaseholders the right to join together and purchase the freehold of their building, and is often considered as an alternative to lease extension.
+Collective enfranchisement gives leaseholders the right to join together and purchase the freehold of their building and is often considered an alternative to lease extension.
 In exchange for a premium, homeowners can benefit from having greater control over the management and maintenance of their property, and add to their home’s value by eliminating the expense of lease extensions for future owners.

 The premium compensates the landlord for their loss of income from future ground rent, their inability to resume possession of the flats and their portion (50%) of the increase in property value due to the enfranchisement.
 The exact sum will differ between properties and should be calculated and negotiated with the expertise of a Chartered Surveyor.